 - Property Damage – 3 Years

-If the plaintiff doesn’t appear at the hearing and doesn’t notify the court of the reason for the absence, the court has several options.
+If the plaintiff doesn’t appear at the hearing or notify the court of the reason for the absence, the court has several options.
 The judge may: